Manila Hotel: World War II

 During World War II, the hotel was occupied by Japanese troops, and the Japanese flag was flown above the walls for the entirety of the war.
 During the Battle for the Liberation of Manila, the hotel was set on fire by the Japanese.
 The shell of the building survived the blaze and the structure was later reconstructed.

-President Ferdinand Marcos
+Marcos years

-During the time of President Ferdinand Marcos, in accordance with Presidential Decree no. 645, the old Manila Hotel Company was liquidated and the government took over its ownership.
+During the presidency of Ferdinand Marcos, in accordance with Presidential Decree no. 645 in 1975, the old Manila Hotel Company was liquidated and the government took over its ownership.
 The Government Service Insurance System (GSIS) was given the mandate to form a new subsidiary corporation that would restore, renovate, and expand the Manila Hotel.
-In the following two decades, Mr. Marcos's wife, Imelda, could frequently be seen at the hotel restaurants.
+Throughout Marcos' two-decade presidency, Marcos's wife, Imelda, was frequently seen at the hotel restaurants.
 During her visits, a red carpet and garlands were put out and the air was sprayed with deodorant.
 Under Imelda's patronage, the hotel reaped international recognition and awards.
 It was the place to go and be seen during the Martial Law years.